jbcodeforce/kp-data-replication/docs/monitoring.md

   serviceMonitorSelector: {}
 ```

-Monitoring rules can be added via config map that is referenced in the `prometheus.yaml` file:
+Monitoring rules can be added via config map that is referenced in the `prometheus.yaml` file as :
+additional-scrape-configs.

 ```yaml
   additionalScrapeConfigs: